dssg-berlin/dssg-berlin-slides/dssg-ds.md

 Partner: [Nurse-Family Partnership](http://www.nursefamilypartnership.org/)

-TODO some text
+DSSG analyzed who was „benefiting the most“ from NFP’s Program.

 [http://dssg.uchicago.edu/2014/08/27/nfp-undefinable-unmeasurable.html](http://dssg.uchicago.edu/2014/08/27/nfp-undefinable-unmeasurable.html)

+^ sends nurses into homes of young, low-income, first-time mothers where they serve also as confidant and counselors until babies are 2 years old
 ^ 19 years ago RCTs to measure success
 ^ now rolled out to all over US
+^ DSSG helped with impact analysis
 ^ RCTs would be expensive
 ^ first year: compare enrolled mothers to counterfactual population ^ second year: define success metrics
 ^ success = mothers leave the program?
-Stay whole 2,5 years?
+Stay whole time?

 ---